 If these image differences are caused by bugs, developers can fix them and rerun the test to check if the fixes actually worked.
 If differences are caused by subsequent changes in the UI, developers will have to review the screenshot and update baseline images against which visual tests can be run in the future.

 Visual Testing vs Functional Testing

 Most software tests are designed to verify that various aspects of software function are working as they are meant to.
 However, these tests don’t usually cover visual aspects of the software, which are extremely important from the users’ perspective.

 Visual testing fills gaps left by functional testing with regard to the visual side of things.
-In tandem with functional tests, it ensures that not only does the software work as intended, but it also looks visually perfect as well.
+In tandem with functional tests, it ensures that not only does the software work perfect, but it also looks visually on point.

 Visual Testing vs. Manual QA

 Obviously, every website can be checked for visual discrepancies by manual testers.
 But given that modern websites often contain hundreds of web pages and thousands of web elements, the time, manpower, and effort required to cover the entire website would be astronomical.

 As mentioned before, all visual testing reports have to be verified by manual testers.
 Supplementing manual QA with visual tests helps make the process more efficient and sustain the visual integrity of software.

 Visual Testing Tools